reemelshinawy/php_course/README.md

 # php_course
-projects and tasks using php and sql database
+projects and tasks using php and sql database.
 ## projects notes